-- 71. In order to fall under "any other matter beneficial to the community", the benefits must be to the community rather than to private individuals.
-Any private benefits arising from the Trust's activities must only be a means of achieving an ultimate public benefit and therefore be ancillary or incidental to it.
+- 59. In order to fall under "any other matter beneficial to the community", the benefits must be to the community rather than to private individuals.
+Any private benefits arising from the Company's activities must only be a means of achieving an ultimate public benefit and therefore be ancillary or incidental to it.
 It will not be a public benefit if the private benefits are an end in themselves.
 In addition, proof that public benefit will necessarily flow from each of the stated purposes is required, not merely a belief that it will or may occur.
-In the private benefit will necessarily flow from each of the stated purposes is required, not merely a belief that it will or may occur. - 72.
-The Courts have found purposes such as those of the Trust to be charitable as the promotion of industry and commerce under "any other matter beneficial to the community" when the purposes are for the public benefit and not for the benefit of private individuals. - 73.
-Thus, in Inland Revenue Commissioners v Yorkshire Agricultural Society46 the improvement of agriculture was held to be charitable when it was for the benefit of the public at large.
-However, Lord Hanworth made it clear that the promotion of agriculture for private profit or benefit would not be charitable. - 74.
+44 - 60.
+The Courts have found the promotion of industry and commerce to be charitable under any other matter beneficial to the community when it is for public benefit and not for the benefit of private individuals. - 61.
+Thus, in Inland Revenue Commissioners v Yorkshire Agricultural Society45 the improvement of agriculture was held to be charitable when it was for the benefit of the public at large.
+However, Lord Hanworth made it clear that the promotion of agriculture for private profit or benefit would not be charitable. - 62.
 In Crystal Palace Trustees v Minister of Town and Country Planning a body of trustees was entrusted with the control and management of Crystal Palace and park as a public place for education and recreation, and for the promotion of industry, commerce and art.
 Danckwerts J stated: - ... it seems to me that the intention of the Act in including in the objects the promotion of industry, commerce and art, is the benefit of the public, that is, the community, and is not the furtherance of the interests of individuals engaging in trade or industry or commerce by the trustees.
-47 - 75.
+46 - 63.
 In Hadaway v Hadaway the Privy Council held that assisting persons carrying on a particular trade or business or profession would not be charitable unless there was a condition that this assistance could only be made for a purpose which was itself charitable.
 In that case, the court held that any eventual benefit to the community was too remote: